ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 !!! important
-    To get good performance out of MPI collective operations, MPI processes should be placed sequentially on cores as in the default placement described above.
+    To get good performance out of MPI collective operations, MPI processes should be placed sequentially on cores as in the standard placement described above.

 ### Setting process placement using Slurm options